antomicblitz/cyanobacteria-protein-compatibility-prediction-tool/README.md

 - Name: Protein name/description
 - Length: Number of amino acids
 - Cys Density: Cysteines per 100 amino acids
-- Potential Pairs: Number of potential disulfide bond-forming cysteine pairs
-- Spacing Score: Score based on cysteine spacing
-- Composite Score: Final ranking score
 - Screening Result: "Passed" for all entries in this file
-- Confidence: High, Medium, or Low
+- Confidence: High or Low
+- Pass Reason: Detailed explanation of why the protein passed, including compatible PTMs found and high cysteine density if applicable

 ### excluded_proteins.csv

 - Accession: Protein accession number
 - Name: Protein name/description
-- Exclusion Reason: Specific reason for exclusion
+- Exclusion Reason: Specific reason for exclusion (size or incompatible PTM)
 - Confidence: Always "Low" for excluded proteins

+## Interpreting Results

+- Proteins with high cysteine density (>5%) are noted in the Pass Reason column.
+- Compatible PTMs found in the protein are listed in the Pass Reason column.
+- Proteins without detected compatible PTMs or high cysteine density will be marked as "No incompatible PTMs found".

 ## Limitations and Considerations

 - This tool provides theoretical predictions and should be used as a starting point for selecting proteins for experimental validation.
-- The scoring system prioritizes cysteine content and potential disulfide bonds, which may not be the only factors determining successful expression in cyanobacteria.
-- PTM annotations in protein databases may not be exhaustive or may contain errors.
+- The detection of PTMs is based on annotations in the protein database and may not be exhaustive.
 - While the tool considers some cyanobacteria-specific PTM capabilities, the exact PTM landscape can vary between different cyanobacterial species.
 - Experimental validation is crucial to confirm actual expression success and proper protein folding in cyanobacteria.
 - Other factors such as codon usage, protein solubility, and specific folding requirements are not considered in this analysis.

+## Customization

+You can modify the following parameters in the script:

+- `max_size`: Maximum allowed protein size (default: 1500 amino acids)
+- `excluded_ptms`: List of PTMs incompatible with cyanobacteria
+- `compatible_ptms`: Dictionary of PTMs compatible with cyanobacteria
+- Cysteine density threshold for "high cysteine density" classification (default: 5%)

+## Troubleshooting

+If you encounter any issues:

+1. Ensure you have internet access, as the script fetches protein information from NCBI.
+2. Check that your input CSV file is correctly formatted with one accession number per line.
+3. Verify that you have the necessary permissions to create files in the script's directory.

 ## License